FLSA Deadly Sin #7: DOL vs State Regulations

 “The new rule would seem to impact small businesses, the hospitality industry, and the retail industry the most, along with businesses that operate in areas with lower costs of living.
 Any business that was paying exempt employees salaries that were close to the current salary threshold, or that is working on small margins, is likely to find itself having to make some difficult decisions.”

-“I think the types of businesses that will be
+“I think the types of businesses that will be most impacted

 by the new overtime rules are those in the retail and hospitality industries.
 Small businesses, educational institutions, and nonprofit organizations may also be more likely to feel the sting of the new requirements, which could result in those businesses slashing hours and/or staff, hiking prices, or some combination of the same.”